A Thailand Travel Guide

 - Warorot Market – I loved this market since it had what felt like a lot more authentic and local treasures.
 My friend and I ended up buying several thing here for our home.

-- Elephants – Phang Nga Elephant Park – The one thing I wanted to do on my 30th birthday was hang out with elephants.
+Phang Nga Elephant Park – The one thing I wanted to do on my 30th birthday was to hang out with elephants.
 Now I’m a big animal lover, and I didn’t want to go to just any elephant thing.
 I wanted to make sure I found one that was ethical and worked with rescued elephants.
 I think I found a good one.
-They seemed like happy elephants and well cared for and they gave us a whole schpeal before we started about how they rescued them from logging, the circus etc. It was a super emotional day (I was also turning 30 so that may have had something to do with it) and I had tears in my eyes for most of the day we were there.
+They seemed like happy elephants and well cared for and they gave us a whole schpeal before we started about how they rescued them from lodging, the circus etc. It was a super emotional day.
+I was also turning 30 so that may have had something to do with it.
+I had tears in my eyes for most of the day we were there.
 It was incredible to see these creatures who are so sweet and gentle.
 Makes my heart just break that humans treat them so poorly.